FailAcademy/learning/adp-vancouver/_lessons/week-03/02-state-events.md

 ## Exercise 6

+Now add a `removeCompleted` method to the `App` component to make your "Clear completed" button work.

+**Hint** You're going to need to use `.filter()` to keep the todos that are not completed and update your state.
+Don't forget to pass your method as a prop to your child component.

+---

+## Exercise 7

 Last but not least, we want to improve the UX of our to-do app and automatically focus the `<input>` element when the app is rendered.

 To do that, we'll need to use one of React's lifecycle methods.
 It's up to you to pick the right one and implement the code within it to focus the `<input>`.